 We are conservationists, which means . . .

-- We recycle – Bins for paper, plastic, glass, and metal are on the back porch.
+- We recycle – Bins on the back porch.

 - Reuse your linens (towels & sheets) for the duration of your stay.

-- Hang towels on the pegs to dry.
+- Hang towels on the wall pegs in your room to dry.

-- Close the doors to the sleeping rooms if the AC is on.
+- Close the doors to the sleeping rooms if the AC or heat is on.

 - Turn off the lights and electronics when not in use.